-- A one-time 3% payment was granted to certain retirees and beneficiaries effective July 2016. - A one-time 3% payment was granted to certain retirees and beneficiaries effective July 2017. - Two one-time 2% payments were granted to certain retirees and beneficiaries effective July 2018 and January 2019. - Two one-time 3% payments were granted to certain retirees and beneficiaries effective July 2019 and January 2020.
+- A one-time 3% payment was granted to certain retirees and beneficiaries effective July 2016. - A one-time 3% payment was granted to certain retirees and beneficiaries effective July 2017. - Two one-time 2% payments were granted to certain retirees and beneficiaries effective July 2018 and January 2019. - Two one-time 3% payments were granted to certain retirees and beneficiaries effective July 2019 and January 2020. - Two one-time 3% payments were granted to certain retirees and beneficiaries effective July 2021 and January 2022.

 Changes of assumptions - On December 17, 2015, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System.
 Primary among the changes were the updates to rates of mortality, retirement, disability, withdrawal, and salary increases.
-Subsequent to the June 30, 2018 measurement date, the ERS Board adopted a new funding policy.
-Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2018 actuarial valuation.
-In addition, based on the ERS Board's new funding policy, the assumed investment rate of return was reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2019 measurement date, and remained unchanged for June 30, 2020.
-On December 17, 2020, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System.
+Subsequent to the June 30, 2016 actuarial valuation, the ERS Board adopted a new funding policy.
+Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2017 actuarial valuation.
+In addition, based on the ERS Board's new funding policy, the assumed investment rate of return was further reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2018 measurement date, and remained unchanged for June 30, 2019 and June 30, 2020 measurement dates.
+On December 17, 2020, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System based on the experience study prepared for the five-year period ending June 30, 2019.
 Primary among the changes were the updates to rates of mortality, retirement, withdrawal, and salary increases.
 This also included a change to the long-term assumed investment rate of return to 7.00%.
+Therefore, a change in assumptions due to the reduction in the assumed investment rate of return from 7.30% to 7.00%, are reflected, along with the assumptions changes due to the experience study, in the calculation of the June 30, 2021 ERS Total Pension Liability.
+On April 21, 2022, the Board adopted a new funding policy superseding and replacing the funding policy adopted March 15, 2018.
+This new funding policy, in part, provides that the Actuarial Accrued Liability and Normal Cost of the System will include a prefunded variable COLA for eligible retirees and beneficiaries of the System.
+Under the new policy, future COLAs are provided through a profit-sharing mechanism using the System's asset performance.
+After studying the parameters of this new policy, the assumption for future COLAs was set at 1.05%.
+Previously, no future COLAs were assumed.